TinyCircuits/TinyCircuits-Tiny_Peripherals-LED_0402-ASL1001/README.md

 # TinyCircuits Tiny Peripheral 0402 LED
 # ASL1001 Rev1

 These are the design files for the TinyCircuits ASL1001 Rev 1 PCB.
-This is a Tiny peripheral board that has an 0402 LED and resistor, along with pads to solder too.
+This is a Tiny peripheral board that has an 0402 LED and resistor, along with pads to solder to.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.